sagefy/sagefy/docs/survey_learning_research/presenting_information.md

 - SB 260: To promote moderate transfer, show how the specifics of the procedure can be generalized.
     - Cites Mayer 2002

-**Question**: _Is formal or casual language more effective during presentation?
-Is it better to speak fully in third-person, or to use first- and second-person?_
+### Is formal or casual language more effective during presentation?
+Is it better to speak fully in third-person, or to use first- and second-person?

 - SE 188: A casual tone does not have to be overly personal, it only has to be conversational.
 - SE 184-188: A formal tone does not indicate the seriousness of the subject.
 Learners are more effective when they feel they are in a conversation with a partner.
 Social presence engages deeper cognitive processes.